ustctug/texrocks/packages/README.md

 ## TeX documents

-`demo` is a more complicated example for LaTeX document than tutor.
+`demo-*` are a more complicated examples for LaTeX document than tutor.

 ## TeX dialects